LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

 Nomenclature
 ============

-Depending on your Object-oriented Programming background (or lack of it), you may find Logtalk nomenclature either familiar or at odds with the terms used in other languages.
+Depending on your logic programming and object-oriented programming background (or lack of it), you may find Logtalk nomenclature either familiar or at odds with the terms used in other languages.
 In addition, being a superset of Prolog, terms such as *predicate* and *method* are often used interchangeably.
-Logtalk inherits most of its nomenclature from Smalltalk, arguably (and somehow sadly) not the most popular OOP language nowadays.
+Logtalk inherits most of its nomenclature from Prolog and Smalltalk.

 Note that the same terms can have different meanings in different languages.
 A good example is *class*.
 The support for meta-classes in e.g. Smalltalk